-A former All-America defenseman for the Tigers, Dan Cocchi returned to his alma mater to serve as the Tigers' defensive coordinator.
+A former All-America defenseman for the Tigers, Dan Cocchi serves as the Tigers' defensive coordinator.

 "Dan was a great player at Towson and what better person for our young men to learn from than a Towson all-American and a Major League Lacrosse (MLL) All-Star?" said Nadelen.
 "His experiences as a player and a coach at many different levels are a great benefit for our lacrosse program.